MinaProtocol/mina/rfcs/0044-node-status-and-node-error-backend.md

   }
 };
 ```

+We would setup an alert that tells us if user's input is over the designated limit (~1mb).
+This way we could tune the upper bound of the message size later.

 For storage of the logs, we can setup customized buckets that can be configured to have 3650 days of log retentions.